Security

 What our SOC 2 engagement covers

-Tailored to SaaS, delivered by a Toronto security and compliance team led by a published CVE researcher, with our partner Lorikeet Security where offensive testing is involved.
+Tailored to SaaS, delivered by a Toronto security and compliance team led by a published security researcher, with our offensive-security partner where offensive testing is involved.

 • Multi-tenant access-control and tenant-isolation evidence